uber-node/tcurl/usage.md

     Path to a JSON or ini-style configuration file with values for any of the configurable keys above.

+`--helpUrl`
+    A url string that is printed along with usage information.
+This feature exists for organizations using tcurl, tchannel and hyperbahn to provide a URL to a help document specific to how they use tcurl.
+This option should not be specified as a command line flag and should instead be specified in a tcurlrc file.

 ## Configuration (command line flags, environment variables and tcurlrc)

 `tcurl` supports getting its configuration from command line arguments,